Uncle Acid & the Deadbeats: Tours

 The band toured internationally during 2013 and 2014, and played at festivals including Roadburn, Download, Hellfest, Roskilde, Bukta Tromsø Open Air Festival, Montreaux Jazz Festival, Øya Festival, Valkhof, Beacons, Reading and Leeds Festivals, Off Festival and Soundwave.
 They supported Black Sabbath on 16 dates of their Reunion Tour in Europe in November and December 2013.
 After touring in New Zealand, Australia and Europe in early 2014, their schedule for 2014 included Maryland Deathfest, Nova Rock Festival, Eurockéennes, Copenhell and Pukkelpop festival.

-After selling out 13 of 15 dates on their first-ever North American tour (supported by Danava) in September 2014, Uncle Acid & the Deadbeats returned to North America in September/October 2015 to start Part 1 of The Night Creeper Tour with support from Ruby the Hatchet and Ecstatic Vision.
-From there they traveled to Europe and the UK in October/November with support from Spiders (SE).
+Uncle Acid sold out 13 of 15 dates on their first-ever North American tour (supported by Danava) in September 2014.

-In February 2020, the band announced that they would be going on a tour of the United States; however, it was later canceled due to the 2020 COVID-19 pandemic.

-In April and May 2022, the band was one of the support acts for the European leg of Ghost's Imperatour.
+Uncle Acid completed a European tour for their new album Nell'Ora Blu, starting on 16 January 2025 and ending on 31 January 2025.
+In this tour they visited Paris, Italy, Germany, the Netherlands, Belgium and London.
+Straight after, they started their North American tour on 5 February 2025 for the album, making their way from Virginia to Los Angeles, visiting 13 locations across Canada and the USA, ending their journey and tour on 22 February 2025.